MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 3 - Database Migration
+Given two database objects, return the second object with any missing properties from the first filled in.

+Fields that already exist in the record should not be overwritten.

 ### 2- Max Profit
 Given an array of daily stock prices and a budget (in dollars), calculate the maximum profit you could make by buying and selling the stock over the given period.